 The high number of applicants meeting the selection criteria led to the rapid exhaustion of the funds that Toronto Animal Services had diverted from its core services and secured from external parties to launch this initiative.
 With the continuing restrictions being enforced to combat the COVID-19 pandemic, the economic repercussions continue to impact heavily on the population of Toronto.
-Funding from the Scheinberg Relief Fund is ensuring the continuity of the ‘COVID-19 Aid for Pets Program’ through the winter.
-The funds will enable TAS to provide support to approximately 1,225 pet owner who will have the peace of mind of knowing their pets will receive enough appropriate pet food and supplies to see them through the winter, thus significantly reducing the risk of animal abandonment as a direct result of economic hardship caused by COVID-19.
+Funding from the Scheinberg Relief Fund is ensuring the continuity of the ‘COVID-19 Aid for Pets Program’ through to July 21, 2021.
+The funds have enabled TAS to provide support in the form of over 2,000 e-gift cards to more than 650 pet owners who will have the peace of mind of knowing their pets will receive enough appropriate pet food and supplies to see them through the summer, thus significantly reducing the risk of animal abandonment as a direct result of economic hardship caused by COVID-19.